SebastienTs/AutoScanJ/README.md

 - Set the variable **OfflineFilesPath** in the corresponding IJ macro to the path of the folder you unzipped the data to
 - Run the ImageJ macro and select the **second empty** folder as experiment folder
 - Untick "Send CAM scripts" so that the macro does not attempt to re-acquire primary scan image by controlling the microscope
-- Set repetition period to a short time such as 1 or 2 seconds
+- Leave repetition period to default or increase it to larger values (e.g. 15 or 30 seconds if your computer is rather slow)
 - Leave the Automatic pre-analysis to the default **Mitosis_Microtubulin**<br/>

-Images from the primary scan will be pulled every 7 seconds from the first folder and copied to the experiment folder.
-Mitosis detections will start to be detected after few frames as yellow circles overlaid on top of the primary map.
-No secondary images will be acquired and displayed as there is no connection to the microscope.
+Images from the primary scan will be pulled peridoically from the first folder and copied to the experiment folder to mimick primary scan acquisition.
+Mitosis detections should be detected after few frames (as yellow circles overlaid on top of the primary map).
+No secondary images will be acquired and displayed since there is no connection to the microscope.